Diocese of Vladimir (Russian Orthodox Church): History

 The Christianization of the Rostov-Suzdal region began, apparently in 990, demonstrated by Christian burials in the region.

-In the 1160s, Prince Andrey Bogolyubskii tried to establish an independent metropolitan Vladimir of Kiev led by Theodore (Feodortsem), but the Constantinople Patriarch Luke Chrysoberges rejected his plan.
+In the 1160s, Prince Andrey Bogolyubsky tried to establish the Metropolitate of Vladimir, independent from Kiev and led by Theodore the White Klobuchok, but the Patriarch Luke Chrysoberges of Constantinople rejected his plan.
 An attempt took place soon after Andrei Bogoliubski brought from the Mezhyhirya Monastery near Kiev the icon of Theotokos of Vladimir in 1155.
 However the Vladimir diocese was created in 1214 when the Grand Prince of Vladimir George Vsevolodovich separated it from the Rostov diocese (today known as Diocese of Yaroslavl and Rostov).

 Originally the title of bishop was "Suzdal and Vladimir".
 The first bishop of the newly formed Diocese of Simon was Svyatitel Simon (Simon the Baptist), known as the author of eight stories about the Crypt monks set out in the letters to the Kiev-Pechersk monk Polycarp.
 They laid the foundation of the Kiev-Pechersk patericon - the first collection of the Lives of Russian saints.
 Simon died in 1226 and was buried in the Cathedral of the Assumption.

 The next bishop was rector of Nativity Vladimir Mitro.
 The Tatar-Mongol invasion came during the reign of Vladimir.
 In 1237, the Golden Horde troops of Batu Khan wiped out Ryazan and in February 1238 came close to Vladimir.
 The city was captured and looted, its residents killed or taken prisoner.
 Bishop Mitrofan and his family were killed within the walls of the grand Cathedral of the Assumption, which was badly damaged by fire.

 Archimandrite was consecrated Bishop of Kiev-Pechersk Monastery Serapion.
 The bishop received the title of "Vladimir, Suzdal and Nizhny Novgorod".
 The territory of the diocese then consisted of the Grand Duchy of Vladimir and principalities of Gorodetsky, Kostroma, Moscow, Pereslavsky, Starodubskiy, Suzdal with Nizhny Novgorod and Tartu.

 Since 1299, most of the territory of the modern Vladimir diocese was part of the Metropolitan Region (from 1589 - Patriarchal area since 1721 - Synod area) Muromskaya land was under the control of Ryazan bishops.
 In 1347, on the lands of Suzdal-Nizhny Novgorod principality, Suzdal diocese was formed.

 On 16 July 1744, Moscow accepted Vladimir diocese, called Vladimir and Yaropolskoy.
 From 1786-1788, the Vladimir and Suzdal dioceses merged.